beingfluid/IntegrateNow/Chapter3_RESTAPIExplorer.md

 ## What's next?

-&nbsp;&nbsp;&nbsp;&nbsp; In next chapter, we are going to use the information that we did gathered today and implement our first use case using old-school approach of script, point out some of the concerns and start looking for better solutions.
-The Journey to begin in true sense.
+&nbsp;&nbsp;&nbsp;&nbsp; In next chapter, we are going to build on top of information that we did gathered today, extract the useful information from the response, cover some of the missing pieces that we did not cover yet, and implement our first use case by old-school approach of script, point out some of the concerns, and start the quest for better solutions.